It’s a rough time for retail all around as many mall stores struggle to remain profitable. That’s a well-documented story.

 The store closures are being pushed off for a bit

 Liquidation sales were originally slated to begin April 17 at the 138 stores on the chopping block.
-But now they’ve been postponed until May 22.
+But they didn’t end up starting until May 22.

 The actual store closures, meanwhile, have been pushed back to July 31.